 Born in Australia to musical parents from Latvia, erstwhile member of the Academy of St Martin in the Fields, currently alternating concert master with the Oslo Philharmonic Orchestra and regular guest leader with RTÉ national Symphony Orchestra and RTÉ concert orchestra

 Dr Bogdan Sofei

 Co-founder of ConTempo Quartet, Bogdan Sofei was born in Bucharest, 1975 and is the leader of ConTempo String Quartet.
 ConTempo have been the Ensemble-in-Residence in Galway since January 2003 and appointed as the RTE Resident Quartet since May 2014.

-Over her 20 years as a teacher and performer Áine has created, developed and directed 2 children's orchestras, one of which received a National Award during the children's Orchestra Music Festival held annually in the National Concert Hall, Dublin. Áine is now based in Galway and performs on a regular basis with her String Quartet “String Serenade” and she also works with a very established singer in Galway.
-Orchestrally Áine works as a deputy player with the RTÉ Concert Orchestra. Áine also performed on contract with the String Orchestra of Brooklyn while living in New York and since her return in 2008 she has completed a Masters in Performance at the University of Limerick.
-While there she played with the Irish Chamber Orchestra for the visit of his holiness, the Dalai Lama.
+Over her 20 years as a teacher and performer Áine has created, developed and directed 2 children's orchestras, one of which received a National Award during the children's Orchestra Music Festival held annually in the National Concert Hall, Dublin. Áine is now based in Galway and performs on a regular basis with her String Quartet “String Serenade”.
+Orchestrally Áine works as a deputy player with the RTÉ Concert Orchestra. Áine also completed a Masters in Performance at the University of Limerick.